yehlebm/Automotive-Standards-Council-Event-Configuration/README.md

 Ready-to-use scripts that mirror the snippets below are stored in the [`examples/`](examples/) directory so developers can copy and include them directly.
+Load `examples/asc-event-destinations.js` anywhere ASC Events might fire so the same helper forwards events to GA4, Google Tag Manager, and the ASC data layer in both iframe-direct and host-listener scenarios.
 Choose the validation strategy that matches your integration:

 - **Host-origin validation**
   - [`examples/iframe-post-message-hostname.js`](examples/iframe-post-message-hostname.js)